ajoslin/stylin/README.md

 Returns a string className for the given style.

-Any pseudo class (begins with `:`) keys of `style` can be sub-objects containing pseudo-styles for the element (see the above example).
+Any pseudo selector (begins with `:`) keys of `style` can be sub-objects containing pseudo-styles for the element (see the above example).

 ## License